CCI-Tools/cate-desktop/README.md

   * [redux-logger](https://github.com/evgenyrodionov/redux-logger), a logger middleware for Redux
 * [Blueprint](http://blueprintjs.com/), a React UI toolkit.
 * [Cesium](https://cesiumjs.org/), an open-source JavaScript library for world-class 3D globes and maps.
-* [OpenLayers](https://openlayers.org/), the high-performance, feature-packed library for all your mapping needs.

 Utilities: